SensehacK/dev-cheatsheet/ios/config/appConfiguration.md

 # App Configuration

+## Intro

 Configuring your app with important data when the app is launched is one of the crucial steps of App Launch lifecycle

 ```swift
 struct AppConfig {